business loans background image

 Asset finance houses

-Some asset-finance brands operate under the big banks and focus on funding specific assets, such as vehicles or equipment.
-Because the asset itself often serves as collateral, they can be somewhat more flexible than general business-loan divisions.
+Some asset-finance providers focus on funding specific assets, such as vehicles or equipment.
+Because the asset itself often supports the facility, approval can sometimes be easier than for a general unsecured business loan.

-If you’re buying a clearly identifiable asset that has resale value, your chances of approval are typically higher than for a general-purpose cash loan.
+If you’re buying a clearly identifiable asset with resale value, your chances of approval may be better than for a general cash-flow loan.

 Specialised private business lenders

-These lenders focus on small business funding and often serve entrepreneurs who struggle to meet traditional bank criteria.
+These lenders focus on business funding for firms that may not meet traditional bank criteria.
 They may:

-• Work with businesses that have thin credit histories
+• Work with businesses that have thinner credit histories

 Organisations that facilitate access to loans

-There are also other programmes and intermediaries that help small businesses prepare for bank finance, improve record-keeping and strengthen management so that lenders are more comfortable extending credit.
+There are also other programmes and intermediaries that help businesses prepare for finance, improve record-keeping, and strengthen their funding readiness.

 Venture capital